smapiot/piral/src/plugins/piral-pwa/README.md

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

+## Why and When

+A progressive web app (PWA) is the next step in the evolution of web applications.
+Quite naturally, a microfrontend solution should also be capable of being turned into a PWA.
+To use some of the PWA capabilities from pilets without further checks the pilet API has been extended with some PWA specific functions.
+The most important part of this plugin, however, is to fully integrate the `ServiceWorker` into the app shell.

+Alternatives: Set up a `ServiceWorker` yourself or use a known library (e.g., WorkBox) or bundler plugin to do this for you.

 ## Documentation

 The following functions are brought to the Pilet API.